 Conventional wisdom would lead us to believe that consumers go with the mortgage lender that offers the lowest interest rate.
-This appears to not be the case…
+After all, who can resist a discount?
+But this appears to not be the case…

 In fact, it’s the least common reason why a borrower selects a particular home loan lender, which is pretty shocking considering how much money is at stake.